programmfabrik/easydb-documentation/content/sysadmin/configuration/eas/_index.en.md

 # eas.yml

-`eas.yml` is the typical main configuration file for the container easydb-eas.
+`eas.yml` is the typical main configuration file for the container easydb-eas (which is hosting the [easydb asset server](/en/sysadmin/eas/)).
 But it is not the only one.
 For more information on this, see [configuration](/en/sysadmin/configuration/).

 `eas.yml` is read from the subdirectory `config` of the [base directory](/en/sysadmin/installation/#mount) which was chosen during installation.
 The path outside the container would be `/srv/easydb/config/eas.yml`, assuming your base directory is `/srv/easydb`.